 Time-consuming, rigid, bureaucratic, deadly for motivation: the classic evaluation meeting with annual objectives has had its best time.
 Many employees are not in favor of an annual formal evaluation.
-Young people in particular are of the opinion that this system benefits them hardly anything.
+Young people, in particular, are of the opinion that this system benefits them hardly anything.

 This is the conclusion of a recent study by the agency Wakefield Research among a thousand American employees of up to 35 years old.
 Formal evaluations would, according to the study, have a negative impact on motivation and productivity.
-From personal experience I myself can fully underline this.
+From personal experience, I myself can fully underline this.

-There is consensus now that companies are increasingly opting for a different approach.
+There is a consensus now that companies are increasingly opting for a different approach.
 We have changed the entire evaluation process.
 Flexibility and coaching are now paramount.
 Nevertheless, to keep evaluating in a better way is useful: employees are entitled to and have a need for feedback, positive and negative.
 How else are you going to improve?

 Fed up about all this corporate nonsense?
 Become your own boss by checking out my last paragraph!